 |

-technology has evolved to a stage that careful manipulation of a single spin
+evolved to a stage that careful manipulation of a single spin or charge

-information can be stored, transferred, and processed all the way from
+spin information can be stored, transferred, and processed all the way

 topological states, and superconductors grants us the unique advantage in